jreljac/LuxaforMonitor/README.md

 I didn't want to run this 24x7x365 so it allows for setting a daily start end end time as well as a setting to have it run on only specific days of the week (no need to run it before 7:00 AM or after 6:00 PM or on Saturday & Sunday in my case.)

+As an option, you can have this send an email with the Raspberry's IP address to an email address on startup.
+(I found that useful for running the Raspberry headless)

+Additionally you can use this to turn your Luxafor on or off

 Requirements
 ============
 Requires node async, fs and request